 The family lived in Tokmok, a town of about 55,000 people in northern Kyrgyzstan, near the border with Kazakhstan, the Kyrgyz National State Security Committee said in a statement Friday.
 Kyrgyz officials said the family left the country about 12 years ago for Dagestan, and after a year there immigrated to the United States.

-Anzor Tsarnaev and his wife arrived in the United States in early 2002 after gaining refugee status.
+Anzor Tsarnaev and his wife successfully applied for asylum status after arriving in the United States in 2002.
 Their two sons and two daughters followed a short time later with an aunt.

 The father worked as an auto mechanic.
 Jerry Siegel, owner of Webster’s Auto Body, in Somerville, Mass., said that the elder Tsarnaev worked for him for about 18 months and that he was an excellent mechanic who spoke very little English.